Growing fruit and veg beyond the home

 Community gardens bring so much more to our city than home-grown fresh produce:

 - They help reduce household waste through composting.

 - They offer the chance to get your hands dirty in a communal plot of land.

-- Demonstrates practical organic gardening methods.
+- Residents can learn about, and use, practical organic gardening methods.